Will Laos tourism suffer after bootleg alcohol poisoning? – DW – 12/12/2024

 Laos tourism reputation takes a blow

-Laos is heavily reliant on its agriculture and industry economy, with an estimated that 85% of the population employed in agriculture.
+Laos is heavily reliant on agriculture and industry, with an estimated that 85% of the population employed in agriculture.

 But the country hopes that tourism might be provide an economic lifeline.

-Laos has welcomed 5 million visitors already in 2024, generating $1 billion in revenue, surpassing initial forecasts.
+Laos has welcomed 5 million visitors already in 2024, generating $1 billion in revenue and surpassing initial forecasts.

-Lao Prime Minister Sonexay Siphandone has credited the increase of arrivals due to the new Laos-China Railway connection, which connects to tourist hotspots like Vang Vieng and Luang Prabang.
+Lao Prime Minister Sonexay Siphandone has credited the increase of arrivals to the new Laos-China Railway connection, which links to tourist hotspots like Vang Vieng and Luang Prabang.

 However, David Ormsby, a tourism consultant, told DW Laos needs to increase its structural capabilities to cope with growing demand.